How is breast cancer in men diagnosed?

 Tests of ploidy and cell proliferation rate

+These tests might be done to help predict how aggressive a cancer may be.
 The ploidy of cancer cells refers to the amount of DNA they contain.
 If there's a normal amount of DNA in the cells, they are said to be diploid.
 If the amount is abnormal, then the cells are described as aneuploid.
-Although these tests may help determine prognosis, they rarely change treatment and are considered optional.
+Although these tests might help determine prognosis, they rarely change treatment and are considered optional.
 They are not usually recommended as part of a routine breast cancer work-up.
 Different methods can be used to measure ploidy:

 - Flow cytometry uses lasers and computers to measure the amount of DNA in cancer cells suspended in liquid as they flow past the laser beam.